 Activity 6: Reading scales

-- You have been asked to complete an inventory in the workshop.
-How many grams of screws are shown on the scales in the figure below?
+- How many grams of sugar are on the scales in the picture below?

 - What is this person’s weight in kilograms?

 - There are nine marks between 100 g and 200 g, so each mark represents 10 g.
 The needle is at the fourth mark after 100g, so there is: